mycred/myCRED/readme.txt

 * **Ranks -** Set ranks within your leaderboards and reward your users with significant perks after they reach a certain milestone.

 * **Badges -** Boost your users' participation by rewarding them for their exceptional performance.

+**myCred v2.4.6 update - Schedule Deposit in Central Deposit**

+We have added new functionality in the Central deposit built-in Addon where admin can schedule the points deposit to the central account automatically after the specified interval.

+= Features =

+* **Set Starting from** - Setup the starting date
+* **Interval (in days)** - Deposit points after x days interval.
+* **Amount** - The amount of points to be scheduled.
+* **Recurring** - Enabling this options will deposit the amount recursively after the defined interval.
+We have also added two new email triggers for Central deposit.
+* Added Email notification on Minimum balance in central deposit.
+* Added Email notification on No balance Left in central deposit.

 **Latest update - myCred v2.4.4**